NexGen Energy Ltd. (NXE) upgraded Issued by Wall Street Gurus

 Sponsored

-NXE currently public float of 400.23M and currently shorts hold a 4.03% ratio of that float.
-Today, the average trading volume of NXE was 3.00M shares.
+The average price from analysts is $6.73.
+NXE currently public float of 400.21M and currently shorts hold a 4.03% ratio of that float.
+Today, the average trading volume of NXE was 3.03M shares.

 NXE’s Market Performance

-NXE stocks went down by -3.22% for the week, with a monthly jump of 14.76% and a quarterly performance of 5.37%, while its annual performance rate touched -5.45%.
-The volatility ratio for the week stands at 4.49% while the volatility levels for the past 30 days are set at 5.27% for NexGen Energy Ltd. The simple moving average for the period of the last 20 days is 5.50% for NXE stocks with a simple moving average of 1.03% for the last 200 days.
+NXE stocks went up by 5.75% for the week, with a monthly jump of 9.00% and a quarterly performance of 12.47%, while its annual performance rate touched -7.07%.
+The volatility ratio for the week stands at 3.98% while the volatility levels for the past 30 days are set at 5.07% for NexGen Energy Ltd. The simple moving average for the period of the last 20 days is 6.72% for NXE stocks with a simple moving average of 2.96% for the last 200 days.

-During the last 5 trading sessions, NXE fell by -3.22%, which changed the moving average for the period of 200-days by +8.15% in comparison to the 20-day moving average, which settled at $4.29.
-In addition, NexGen Energy Ltd. saw 3.20% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NXE rose by +5.75%, which changed the moving average for the period of 200-days by -0.22% in comparison to the 20-day moving average, which settled at $4.33.
+In addition, NexGen Energy Ltd. saw 5.26% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NXE